 Dr Blake Lawrinson

-- Areas of expertise: British foreign policy; norms; humanitarian protection; the Responsibility to Protect (R2P); international order; IR theory and epistemology.
+- Areas of expertise: British foreign policy; norms; humanitarian protection; the Responsibility to Protect (R2P); international order; International Relations history, theory and epistemology.

 - Email: B.W.Lawrinson@leeds.ac.uk